FOSScraft/FOSScraft/README.md

 ---

-## 📜 License
+##  License

 **All launcher code is available under the [GPL-3.0-only license](https://github.com/FOSScraft/FOSScraft/blob/develop/LICENSE).**

-Related assets are under the CC BY-SA 4.0 license.
+FOSScraft will **Always** be **Free & Open Source**, This project is and was not built for monetary gain and I won't sell out All Related assets are under the CC BY-SA 4.0 license.

 ---